yingchen123541/cpsc350assignment3/README.md

 references: https://www.geeksforgeeks.org/print-stack-elements-from-bottom-to-top/ print stack function
             https://www.techiedelight.com/stack-implementation-using-templates/ how to make a template class got help from Lucas Torti on pop method

+errors: didn't do a template class
+        error handling doesn't work
+        get filename from user input instead of from command line argument